TABLE OF CONTENTS:

 - schedule an instructor;

-- or volunteer to work as field manager or field ops personnel (if you are not qualified, then get qualified!).
+- or volunteer to work as field manager or field ops personnel (section 8 describes how to become a qualified field ops personnel - QFOP).

 - Make sure you are ready, willing and able to fly safely: ‘IMSAFE’ (Illness, Medication, Stress, Alcohol, Fatigue, Eating)